-- The health insurance company may be operating within the state where you will be residing during the vacation period.
+- Check where your health insurance company is operating: The health insurance company may be operating within the state where you will be residing during the vacation period.

-- The health insurance covers are affordable; however, they may be unavailable in different states.
+- Check if they are available: The health insurance covers are affordable; however, they may be unavailable in different states.

-- Some insurance companies usually offer packages that are well suited to the snowbirds.
+- Check for a snowbird package: Some insurance companies usually offer packages that are well suited to the snowbirds.

-- Original Medicare plans cover their clients throughout the nation; however, as a snowbird, make sure that the hospitals and doctors are participating providers.
+- Medicate, is the hospital and doctor participating: Original Medicare plans cover their clients throughout the nation; however, as a snowbird, make sure that the hospitals and doctors are participating providers.